trev33b/dice-tooltip2/src/devnotes.md

 GitHub Issues: https://github.com/trev33b/dice-tooltip2/issues

 To Do:
-* Add ability to see both normal & versatile damage at the same time
 * add tooltip for initiative: .attribute-name.rollable
 * add tooltip for .ability-mod.rollable
 * add tooltip for .ability-save.rollable
-* Test with Foundry 0.9
 * Create a setting to choose whether you want constant folding turned on (some people might like to see all of the +'s & -'s)
 * Add unit test framework (jest?)
+* Need to differentiate dice when there's different damage types (like slashing + acid in one set of rolls)

 Mid Term To Do:
 * Integrate with Token Action HUD - show tooltips on the actions